 Instant Pot Chicken Taco Soup

 You will likely have most of the ingredients you need to make this chicken taco soup in your pantry and refrigerator already.
-The soup holds all the wonderful flavour of tacos without the carbs.
+The soup holds all the wonderful flavor of tacos without the carbs.

 I made this soup using chicken breast cut into bite-sized pieces and chicken stock.
 This allowed me to cook the soup for a short amount of time.

 However, the wonderful thing about this soup is it is versatile.
-You can use while chicken breast, bone-in chicken, or a whole chicken if you choose.
+You can use chicken breast, bone-in chicken, or a whole chicken if you choose.
 You will simply need to increase the cooking time to ensure the chicken is cooked through.

 For this recipe, we used yellow bell pepper in place of corn.
 The bell pepper gives the soup much-needed volume while keeping the carb count low.